Anxiety and Family Constellations

 Can Family Constellations help with anxiety?

-Family Constellations may help individuals explore hidden family dynamics, unresolved trauma, and generational patterns that could contribute to anxiety and emotional distress.
+Family Constellations may help individuals explore hidden family dynamics, unresolved trauma, interrupted connections, and generational patterns that could contribute to anxiety and emotional distress.

 Is anxiety always connected to family trauma?